DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

     ...
 ```

-#### 2.3.4 Create VPC endpoint to access ASW Secrets Manager service
+#### 2.3.4 Create VPC endpoint to access AWS Secrets Manager service

 Since the ECS tasks need to access to the secret from Secrets Manager service, you might need to create an AWS Secrets Manager VPC endpoint.
-This inteface endpoint should use the VPC that you plan to deploy ODM.
+This interface endpoint should use the VPC that you plan to deploy ODM.
 Choose the subnets and security group of this VPC to setup the endpoint.
 For more information, see [Using an AWS Secrets Manager VPC endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html).

-### 2.4 Create S3 bucket and IAM policy for IBM licensing service
+### 2.4 Create S3 bucket and IAM policy for IBM license service

 > **Disclaimer** -
-> Make sure that AWS S3 is not secured by AWS KMS keys (SSE-KMS) as it is not supported by IBM Licensing service.
+> Make sure that AWS S3 is not secured by AWS KMS keys (SSE-KMS) as it is not supported by IBM license service.

-In this tutorial, we have included IBM Licensing service for tracking license usage of ODM that is deployed on AWS ECS Fargate.
+In this tutorial, we have included IBM license service for tracking license usage of ODM that is deployed on AWS ECS Fargate.

-The following steps are needed by IBM Licensing service:
+The following steps are needed by IBM license service:

 - Create a S3 bucket in AWS for storing the IBM software license usage data.
 The name of the bucket must follow the `ibm-license-service-<aws_account_id>` pattern.

-- Add a IAM policy with read and write access, and define it on the S3 bucket.
+- Add an IAM policy with read and write access, and define it on the S3 bucket.

 ```json
 {